 As evident from the foregoing, a good number of studies carried out in different countries have highlighted the benefits of having single set of financial reporting standards across the globe in supporting the adoption of IFRS globally.
 Few of the studies had given contradictory views questioning the relevance of IFRS adoption in developing and emerging economies [Mutai, 2014].
 The fact that financial reports exist to satisfy the diverse needs of numerous users such as the investors, management, employees, government, researchers, and so on, determines the need to evaluate its overwhelming impact.
 The problem is that banks have incentives to withhold or manipulate information in certain situations (poor performance).
 This is because the publication of such information imposes both direct and indirect cost on the disclosing firm [Mutai, 2014].
-Besides the cost of collating, processing, communicating and auditing the information is used by competitors, government agencies, trade unions, clients or suppliers.
+Besides the cost of collating, processing, communicating and auditing the information to be published, the position of the disclosing firm may be damaged when such information is used by competitors, government agencies, trade unions, clients or suppliers.